bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 -   <span id="6716">non-equality joins.</span>
 -   <span id="b7f0">self joins.</span>

 Using `joins` requires that the two tables of interest contain at least one field with shared information.
-For example, if a _departments_ table has an _id_ field, and an employee table has a _department_id_ field, and the values that exist in the _id_ column of the _departments_ table live in the _department_id_ field of the employee table, we can use those fields to join both tables like so:
+For example, if a *departments* table has an *id* field, and an employee table has a *department\_id* field, and the values that exist in the *id* column of the *departments* table live in the *department\_id* field of the employee table, we can use those fields to join both tables like so:

     select * from employees
     join departments on employees.department_id = departments.id

 This query will return the data from both tables for every instance where the `ON` condition is true.
-If there are employees with no value for department*id or where the value stored in the field does not correspond to an existing id in the* departments _table, then that record will NOT be returned.
-In a similar fashion, any records from the_ departments _table that don't have an employee associated with them will also be omitted from the results.
-Basically, if the_ id\* does not show as the value of department_id for an employee, it won't be able to join.
+If there are employees with no value for department*id or where the value stored in the field does not correspond to an existing id in the* departments *table, then that record will NOT be returned.
+In a similar fashion, any records from the* departments *table that don’t have an employee associated with them will also be omitted from the results.
+Basically, if the* id\* does not show as the value of department\_id for an employee, it won’t be able to join.

 We can shorten the condition by giving the table names an alias.
 This is a common practice.
 Below is the same example using aliases, picking which fields to return and sorting the results: